MAPSLER/mapsler/Robot.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
-UV5R_SP3 programine code securite
+Robot programine code securite
-Security Poilice namber 380665399722 ukraine
+Security Poilice

+Robot programine code securite